nesi/hpc_training/CONTRIBUTING.md

   lesson metadata
 * Use level 2 headings (`##`) and lower (if required) to split the lesson into sections
 * Every lesson should start with an "Objectives" section that should lists the lesson's objectives
+* Follow Oxford spelling and punctuation
+* No person name should appear in the material.
+Blank out any personal information if you need to take a screenshot
+* No prompt symbol in verbatim code blocks, users should be able to copy paste the commands as they appear

 ## Building the web version locally